 - Wear proper protective clothing: rubber gloves, long sleeves and pants and protective eyewear.

-- Wear a filter mask: This guide on how to make DIY soap will have you working with caustic substances, the fumes of which are harmful to your health.
+- Wear a filter mask: This guide on how to make soap will have you working with caustic substances, the fumes of which are harmful to your health.
 Ensure proper ventilation of your workspace.

 - Do not use mixing bowls or any other tools made of aluminum.
 If the soap solution comes into contact with the metal, your homemade soap will be rendered rancid and you’ll have to begin the recipe again.